NewsFlash | Resources

 Resources

-Veteran Check-In - Veterans and service members experiencing difficulties in daily life or in distress can reach out to Check-In and trust that an advocate will find a licensed professional who can help.
+Veteran Check-In — Veterans and Service members experiencing difficulties in daily life or in distress can reach out to Check-In and trust that an advocate will find a licensed professional who can help.
 Connecting best-in-class mental health care providers and peer veteran networks.
 We’ve assembled an incredible team.
-With proper care, service members and veterans can continue to thrive on and off the battlefield.
-Connecting veterans with the support and services they need to live happier, healthier, more successful lives-and to make sure veterans are treated like people, not case numbers, every step of the care journey.
+With proper care, active duty Service members and Veterans can continue to thrive on and off the battlefield.
+Connecting veterans with the support and services they need to live happier, healthier, more successful lives-and to make sure U.S. veterans are treated like people, not case numbers, every step of the care journey.

 Real Warriors - Real Warriors, a program through the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE), provides information and resources about psychological health, Posttraumatic Stress Disorder (PTSD), and traumatic brain injury.
 Call 1-866-966-1020, available 24/7.
 Chat online 24/7.